Olivier Kapo: Levadiakos FC

 When his contract expired, Kapo signed a two-year deal with Superleague Greece club Levadiakos.
 In September 2014, he stated in the French media that "everything is corrupted in Greek football, mafia-controlled, while FIFA and UEFA simply don't care".

 Korona Kielce

 On 15 August 2014, Kapo signed a one-year contract with the Polish Ekstraklasa side Korona Kielce.
 He scored his first goal for Korona in the matchday 12, as his team drew 2–2 with Lech Poznań.
 In total, he scored seven goals.
 After the 2014–15 Ekstraklasa season, his contract was not extended.

 International career

-Kapo won nine caps for France.
+He won nine caps for France.
 He represented his country in the 2003 Confederations Cup, scoring against New Zealand, and was a substitute in the final as France beat Cameroon.
 He has also scored in friendlies against Egypt and Serbia and Montenegro.
 Kapo's last cap came in 2004.